dotnet/aspnetcore/specs/TransportProtocols.md

 A Poll is established by sending an HTTP GET request to `[endpoint-base]` with the following query string parameters

-* `connectionId` (Required) - The Connection ID of the destination connection.
+* `id` (Required) - The Connection ID of the destination connection.

 When data is available, the server responds with a body in one of the two formats below (depending upon the value of the `Accept` header).
 The response may be chunked, as per the chunked encoding part of the HTTP spec.

-If the `connectionId` parameter is missing, a `400 Bad Request` response is returned.
-If there is no connection with the ID specified in `connectionId`, a `404 Not Found` response is returned.
+If the `id` parameter is missing, a `400 Bad Request` response is returned.
+If there is no connection with the ID specified in `id`, a `404 Not Found` response is returned.

-When the client has finished with the connection, it can issue a `DELETE` request to `[endpoint-base]` (with the `connectionId` in the querystring) to gracefully terminate the connection.
+When the client has finished with the connection, it can issue a `DELETE` request to `[endpoint-base]` (with the `id` in the querystring) to gracefully terminate the connection.
 The server will complete the latest poll with `204` to indicate that it has shut down.